-Please refer to the Corporate Governance Report found on pages 35 to 63 of the annual report.
+Please refer to the Corporate Governance Report found on page 40 to 68 of the annual report.

-Data Privacy
+Cybersecurity Risk Management and Data Privacy

 The Group is committed to complying with the Personal Data Protection Act and all relevant legislation.
-We have systems and procedures in place to protect information related to our employees and customers.
+With the digital transformation trend, we are also stepping up efforts to have systems and procedures in place to protect information related to our businesses and prioritised stakeholders including our employees and customers.